openvinotoolkit/training_extensions/pytorch_toolkit/object_detection/face-detection/readme.md

 For SSD networks an alternative OpenVINO™ representation is possible.
 To opt for it use extra `--alt_ssd_export` key to the `export.py` script.
 SSD model exported in such way will produce a bit different results (non-significant in most cases), but it also might be faster than the default one.
-Usually SSD models in [Open Model Zoo](https://github.com/opencv/open_model_zoo/) are exported using this option.
+As a rule SSD models in [Open Model Zoo](https://github.com/opencv/open_model_zoo/) are exported using this option.

 ### 7. Validation of IR